Why Tree Lighting Transforms Your Garden at Night

 Your beautiful garden and landscaping might look spectacular during the day, but do you let all that beauty disappear into the dark once the sun goes down?
-Why not transform your gardens after dark and add magic to them with tree lighting ideas?
+Why not transform your garden after dark and add magic with tree lighting ideas?

-Not only does a well-designed lighting scheme encourage you and your family to spend more time outdoors but it is integral to preventing accidents and securing your property.
-Go that step further and uplight your trees to create amazing focal points and add height, making your space feel larger.
-Plus, the contrast of light and shadow filtering through foliage and trunks adds a certain depth and tranquillity to your gardens.
+Not only does a well-designed tree lighting scheme encourage you and your family to spend more time outdoors, but it is also integral to preventing accidents and securing your property.
+Take it a step further and uplight your trees to create amazing focal points and add height, making your space feel larger.

-We are going to shed some light on the range of common trees you can highlight with Bondilights’ high-quality light fittings.
-Whether you have large mature trees or newly planted specimens, trees create a strong visual influence on your landscape.
+We are going to shed some light on the range of common trees you can highlight with high-quality fittings from Bondi Lights.
+Whether you have large mature trees or newly planted specimens, trees play a major role in your overall outdoor lighting design.

-From the shape and colour of leaves to the size and texture of the trunks, trees can be a focal point of your garden design or a subtle addition to the overall image.
-Enjoy your beautiful trees as much at night as you do during the day.
-Now, let’s take a look at the numerous trees you might find in your garden or backyard.
+From the shape and colour of leaves to the size and texture of trunks, trees can be a focal point or a subtle supporting feature.
+With the right tree lighting, you can enjoy them just as much at night as during the day.

 Common for their beautiful white spotted trunks and dainty foliage, the silver birch tree is great at reflecting light.
 The LED slim bollard is perfect as it will not overlight this tree’s fine features.
 More often than not, silver birch trees are underplanted with agapanthus or low shrubs, which you can showcase using our LED square deck light or even an LED path light.